What Are HLOOKUP Examples In Excel?

 Mention the final argument and close the formula.

-We got the result.
+We get the following result.

 Example #3 – INDEX + MATCH as the Alternative to HLOOKUP

-We can apply MATCH + INDEX function as the alternative to get the result instead of HLOOKUP function.
-Look at the below screenshot of the formula.
+We can apply the MATCH + INDEX functionINDEX FunctionThe INDEX function in Excel helps extract the value of a cell, which is within a specified array (range) and, at the intersection of the stated row and column numbers. as the alternative to get the result instead of the HLOOKUP function.
+Let us consider the below screenshot of the formula.

 The output is given below: